 The 2022 eChallengeCoin has another story from the series the Adventures of Sara Cladlow.
 Within each story, you are tasked with solving the challenges Sara encounters.
 The story is accessed through the UART connection on the eChallengeCoin.

 The hardware is finished.
 The software testing has entered it final phase.
-The grand plan is to make the 2022 eChallengeCoin available in June on the Tindie store and if the virus gods permit it, they (the eChallengeCoins, not the gods) will be available at DEF CON 30!
+It will be available on the Tindie store and if the virus gods permit it, they (the eChallengeCoins, not the gods) will be available at DEF CON 30!

 The 2021 eChallengeCoin buzzer was not very loud.
-For 2022 the buzzer is still not very loud but if you power the eChallengeCoin with the GND and 3V pins of the UART connection, it now gets much louder.
+For 2022 the buzzer is a little better but still not loud but if you power the eChallengeCoin with the GND and 3V pins of the UART connection, it now gets much louder.
 Is it perfect?
 No. But it's better and we continue to experiment with new solutions.

 Another significant design change is the UART connection.
 You no longer need clips around the edge.
 There is now a standard pin header along the bottom.
 The pins are staggard which should allow the use of 0.1" pins without the need for solder.